 German fondness for beer and liquor also earned the hostility of many Prohibition advocates, who had spent decades slowly “shutting off the tap.”
 A nationwide ban on booze was just around the corner, coming in January 1920.
 Yet as Chicago’s Lager Beer Riot back in 1855 proved, the history of Prohibition was closely tied to anti-labor attitudes.
 Squelching the German language was part of the process of extinguishing German sociability at a time when workers got together in pubs and beer gardens to talk about labor grievances and organize.

-While fear of “Huns” and “traitors” got anti-German bills going, America’s huge social problems were reflected in the Indiana bill.
-That year, Gary would be shut down by a national steel strike, a Federal raid on Communists led to the deportation of hundreds of European immigrants (including Hoosiers), and an anarchist bomb plot nearly killed several major U.S. officials.
+While fear of “Huns” and “traitors” prompted anti-German bills, America’s social problems were reflected in the Indiana bill.
+That year, Gary would be shut down by a national steel strike, a federal raid on Communists led to the deportation of hundreds of European immigrants (including Hoosiers), and an anarchist bomb plot nearly killed several major U.S. officials.

 As revolutions and radicalism reared their head, the anti-German bill was about more than bigotry against German culture.
 Many people who supported the law had German last names, after all, like Speaker of the House Jesse Eschbach.
 Lieutenant Governor Bush read a letter at the Statehouse from “150 residents of Seymour of German extraction” who favored the language ban and asked why it was taking so long.
 The Germans of Seymour probably didn’t want to be associated with “subversives,” “traitors” and “terrorists.”

 The 1919 law completely banned German-language instruction up to the eighth grade.
-It was followed by a further law prohibiting high-school German courses.
+It was followed by a law prohibiting high-school German courses.
 Fortunately, the men who wrote these bills recognized that at the college level, “the contributions of Germany in literature were too great to be ignored.”
 (Indiana University President William L. Bryan, who criticized the bills, agreed.)
 The penalty for instructing children in German?
-A fine of $25 to $100, or a jail sentence of up to six months — or both.
+A fine of $25 to $100, a jail sentence of up to six months, or both.

 Urged by the Lieutenant Governor to enact “100 percent American” legislation, the House and Senate put the elementary-school bill up for a vote on February 13, 1919.
 It passed in fifteen minutes.
-Only one legislator — Senator Charles A. Hagerty of South Bend — voted against it.
-Yet even Hagerty’s opposition seems to have been against the political opportunism of the bill’s promoters, not a real concern for education.
-The legislation was signed into law by Governor James P. Goodrich, who had already signed Indiana up for early Prohibition in 1917.
+Only one legislator, Senator Charles A. Hagerty of South Bend, voted against it.
+Yet even Hagerty’s opposition seems to have been against the political opportunism of the bill’s promoters rather than a real concern for education.
+The legislation was signed into law by Governor James P. Goodrich, who had signed Indiana up for early Prohibition in 1917.